-The floating islands of Uros on Lake Titicaca are a marvel of concept, construction and history.
-Take a boat tour on the lake and spend the night with a local family in a traditional island community
+The floating reed islands of Uros on Lake Titicaca are astounding in concept, construction and history.
+Take a boat tour on the world's highest navigable lake and stay with a local family there.

 Get acquainted with the beautiful churches and graceful boulevards of Quito, Ecuador's capital